vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

-that is, each request is enqueued to be delivered and each response handler is enqueued to react on incoming payloads -- what would happen if your database can handle at most 1 req/sec while your application perfectly receives, handles, and passes forward 10 req/sec?
+that is, each request is enqueued to be delivered and each response handler is enqueued to react on incoming payloads -- what would happen if your database can handle at most 1 req/sec while your application perfectly receives, handles, and passes on 10 req/sec?
 Let me draw you a shallow probability tree depicting consequences of such an incident.

-1. Your database gets loaded more than it can take.
+1. Your database gets more load than it can take.
 If your database has proper backpressure mechanics, which most don't possess, including Elasticsearch,

   - Then it will start choking and eventually throw up.
 This will get reflected